jungparc/RDS/en/db-instance.md

 ❶ Select the failover master you want to rebuild and click on **Rebuild failover master** menu from the drop-down menu.

-### Failover master separation
+### Separate Failed over Master

-If a failover master recovery fails and data calibration is required, you can disable high availability features by isolating the failover master.
-The replication relationship between the isolated master and the promoted master is cut off, each acting as a normal DB instance.
-After separation, recovery to the original configuration is not possible.
+If recovery of a failed over master fails and data correction is required, you can disable the high availability feature by separating that master.
+The replication relationship between the separated master and the promoted master is broken, and each behaves as a normal DB instance.
+After separation, you cannot recover to the existing configuration.

 To separate failover master, from the web console